Asia Foundation – A grant of $330,000 to explore the use of Right to Information Acts to access climate and water data.

 The National Religious Partnership for the Environment for analysis of climate engagement.

 The National Security Network for strategic communications and advocacy on the national security risks of global threats.

 The Sierra Club for public education and strategic communications on the risk of climate change.

 TEPHINET (Training Programs in Epidemiology and Public Health Interventions Network) for its work to train epidemiologists globally to better prepare for pandemic risks.

-WMD Center – A grant of $640,000 to assess and produce a report card on U.S. preparedness for a major biological event such as an act of bioterrorism or a pandemic.
+WMD Center to assess and produce a report card on U.S. preparedness for a major biological event such as an act of bioterrorism or a pandemic.